 Components of Building

-Following is list of building components and standard size of building components,
+Following is a list of building components and standard size of building components,

 A Foundation is the lowest part of the building structure rested on soil below ground level.
 All loads of building transferred to foundation through–beam and column arrangement.